moorepants/eme185/content/pages/meetings.rst

 (or will work on) each item and how much time that person spent (or will spend) on that item.

-During the Spring quatert, this document should include a snapshot of your `Gantt Chart <{filename}/pages/gantt-chart.rst>`_ with a vertical line indicating the date of the meeting and the percent complete of each task in the chart.
+During the Spring quarter, this document should include a snapshot of your `Gantt Chart <{filename}/pages/gantt-chart.rst>`_ with a vertical line indicating the date of the meeting and the percent complete of each task in the chart.
+Here is an `example <{filename}/docs/Shoe-Tie-Machine_GANTT.pdf>`_ of an entire Spring quarter Gantt chart from a previous EME 185 project.
+You will need to take a snapshot of ~4 weeks centered around the date you submit your AIO.
 For tips on creating a good snapshot see the `Gantt Chart page
 <{filename}/pages/gantt-chart.rst>`_.
 The accomplishments and objectives in
 your AIO should match up with your Gantt Chart.

 Here is a template for the AIO and an example: